Connect with others who understand.

 Find Your Team

 Have you experienced the MS hug?
 How do you manage the discomfort?
-Share your experiences in the comments below or on MyMSTeam.
+Share your experiences in the comments below, or post on your Activities page.

 References

-3. Pain in Multiple Sclerosis — National Multiple Sclerosis Society
+3. Pain, Pain Go Away — National Multiple Sclerosis Society

 4. Give Me a Hug, But Not an MS Hug — MS Focus Magazine